garyfleming/beyond-frameworks/beyond-frameworks.md

 # Forget Sprints: Get Greater Value Now

 ^ The work we do rarely fits exactly into a sprint.
 When it seems to, it's usually artificially fitted to the arbitrary time constraint.
+^ TODO expand on timeboxes.
+Explain an alternative

 ---